douglasday/douglasday.github.io/about.md

 <h1>About Me</h1>

-Ahoy, and welcome to my blog.
+Ahoy, and welcome to my blog..

 <h3>Things I am:</h3>